gohkhoonhiang/coloredlist/README.md

     if (text) {
         var url = "/list/create";
         var data = {"text":text};
-        postRequest(url, data);
+        postRequest(url, data, "/list", "/list");
     } else {
         alertError("Item text should not be empty.");
     }
 });
 ```

-For example, in our `static/js/list.js` file, we will replace the `$.ajax` function with just the simple `postRequest` function, passing in `url` and `data` as arguments.
+For example, in our `static/js/list.js` file, we will replace the `$.ajax` function with just the simple `postRequest` function, passing in `url`, `data` and "/list" as both `successUrl` and `errorUrl` as arguments.
 It will then take care of sending the request using the appropriate HTTP method, and will handle the response and redirect if any.
 This will apply to all the other scripts that make use of `$.ajax` call.

 Besides, you would notice that we are calling `alertError` instead of `alert` function.
 This allows us to customize how we want to display our error message, instead of being hardcoded to using the Javascript `alert` function.